What is Ransomware?

 Do Business Owners need Ransomware Insurance?

 The short answer is, yes!
 Insurance can provide ample ransomware protection in the event of a ransomware attack.
-In fact, there are a number of actions that must be taken once your business has experienced a cyber hack.
-These steps include:
+In fact, here is an example as to why you would need Ransomware Insurance: